 Bat: Pause and take a deep breath.
 Then enjoy the experience of seeing a bat up close and personal, something few of us will have the pleasure of doing.
 They aren’t aggressive; even rabid bats don’t attack.
 But they’ll bite if you try to touch them.
 The likelihood of this bat being rabid is just about zero, but if you touch it bare-handed, you’ve condemned him to death, because for your own safety you should then turn it over to animal control to be checked for rabies.
 Animal control will, of course, euthanize it.
 Better to be safe than sorry, for both you and the bat.
 Close doors to keep him confined to one room.
 Open all the windows (remove screens).

 It might zoom all about the room looking for an exit.
 Don’t panic!
 Bats have good eyesight and it won’t touch you.
-Your every instinct will be to wave your arms and try to bat (pun intended) him away, but resist the urge.
-It’s frighten it’s on a wall, slowly place a jar over it and a stiff piece of paper under it to trap it in the jar.
+Your every instinct will be to wave your arms and try to bat (pun intended) it away, but resist the urge; it’s frightened.
+If it’s on a wall, slowly place a jar over it and a stiff piece of paper under it to trap it in the jar.
 To release it, lay the jar on its side, it’ll walk out and fly away.

 Raccoon: Close doors to other rooms to keep it confined to one room.
 Open windows (remove screens) and leave it alone to find its way out.
 Don’t be surprised if it doesn’t leave until after dark.
 You might be able to help it find an exit by placing a strong-smelling, enticing food just outside one of the windows.
 Or, bait a live trap with fish-flavored cat food, sardines, ripe bananas, jelly, peanut butter or marshmallows.

 Opossum: Same as for raccoon eviction.
 Use for bait: sardines, old meat, bacon, fish, apples or canned dog food.